+49 (0) 421 9600-10

 Airbus in Bremen – a success story

 Bremen can look back at 100 years of building aeroplanes on this site.
 It all started on January 2nd 1924.
 This was the day on which the company Focke-Wulf Flugzeugbau A.G. opened its doors in Bremen.
 Today, Airbus, the global market leader, runs the second largest production facility in Germany in Bremen, on the premises that were once home to Focke-Wulf Flugzeugbau A.G.
-In this Interview, Airbus site manager Joachim Betker takes a look at the past, the present and the future.
+In this Interview, Airbus former site manager Joachim Betker takes a look at the past, the present and the future.

 Mr. Betker, Airbus has made a decisive contribution to the history of aviation in Bremen.
 What do you think have been the pivotal factors for the successes along the way?